prcore/docs/content/workflow/project-operations/check-project-status.md

 weight: 10
 ---

-After the project is created, PrCore will start to pre-process the data\, and after the pre-processing is done, PrCore will send the dataset to its plugins for training models.
-The whole process will take some time.
-We can check the project status to see the progress.
+Upon project creation, PrCore will commence the pre-processing of data.
+Once pre-processing is completed, PrCore will proceed to send the dataset to its plugins to train models.
+Given the complexity of this task, the entire process is likely to take a while.
+The user can keep track of the progress by checking the project status.

 ## Request